ng-Classic/ng-classic/README.md

 ng serve
 ```

-Angular is cross-platform, fast, scalable, has incredible tooling, and is loved by millions.
+Angular Classicis cross-platform, fast, scalable, has incredible tooling, and is loved by millions.

 ## Quickstart